-When you’re starting the Low FODMAP Diet, it can be hard to find sweet treats to keep on hand.
+When you're starting the Low FODMAP Diet, it can be hard to find sweet treats to keep on hand.
 Even if your local bakery has a gluten-free section, most cookies and cakes still use high FODMAP flours and sweeteners.
 That can make it hard to curb your chocolate cravings in a pinch.
+Lucky for you, I've found these low FODMAP haystack cookies that satisfy your sweet tooth!

-This is one of the reasons I love these low FODMAP haystack cookies.
+I love these low FODMAP haystack cookies.
 I can make a big batch and store them in the freezer.
-That way, when a chocolate craving hits, I don’t have to choose between my tummy and my taste buds.
+That way, when a chocolate craving hits, I don't have to choose between my tummy and my taste buds.

 These awesome cookies are packed with chocolate and have a delicious chewy crunch.
 They're also freezer friendly which is handy because this recipe yields 40 cookies.